-For a successful compensation the phase advance between the long-range interaction and the compensator should be as small as possible, while a few degrees are acceptable [4][Check Ref].
-In a store lattice with small β^ the β -function in the triplets is large and the phase advance across the triplet small.
+For a successful compensation the phase advance between the long-range interaction and the compensator should be as small as possible, while a few degrees are tolerable.
+In Ref.
+[12] a phase error of up to 10 degrees was found to be acceptable in simulations.
+In a store lattice with small $\beta^$ the $\beta$ -function in the triplets is large and the phase advance across the triplet small.
 Thus it is possible to place a wire after the triplet to compensate for a long-range beam-beam interaction in the interaction region.

-Fig. 8 shows one side of RHIC interaction region.
+Fig. 8 shows one side of a RHIC interaction region.
 A single long-range beam-beam interaction can be placed anywhere between the DX magnets.
 With a bunch spacing of 3 accelerating buckets, 2 long-range interactions can be placed between DX magnets (see also Fig. 1).
 While the long-range interaction must take place in a pipe common to both beams, the compensator can only be located in a single-beam pipe.
 The space between the magnets Q3 and Q4 has a warm beam pipe, and can accommodate a compensator if it does not interfere with other equipment.